This Argentine award was donated in memory of Mr. Adolfo Gabarret and is the equivalent of the ACBL McKenny Trophy.

 Grand Life Master

 These are the bridge players who are listed by the World Bridge Federation and Player Rankings.
+Note that the official title is known as WBF World Grand Master.

 One of the major American national team championships, a qualifying, plus-knockout event in which teams represent geographical areas.
+Conditions of Contest as of 2016.

 Grand National Championships